jaythad13/Mathematikezettelkasten/Riemann surfaces and algebraic curves --- math-199DR/notes/Abel's theorem.md

 ###### _proof sketch:_

-Apply [[Differential geometry --- math-142/notes/Integration on a surface#_theorem _ Stokes' theorem for differential forms|Stokes' theorem]] and the definition of the exterior derivative.
+Apply [[Curves and surfaces --- math-142/notes/Integration on a surface#_theorem _ Stokes' theorem for differential forms|Stokes' theorem]] and the definition of the exterior derivative.

 ##### _lemma:_ the integral of a non-zero holomorphic $1$-form